If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 “We had many crew to choose from for this position.
 But we chose you.
 Do your job well.
 Don’t let us fail!”

-Typical of Western approach.
+Typical of the Western approach.

 Was he aware I wholeheartedly declined this offer in the first place?